|March 08, 2023 to

 The face-to-face sessions are delivered after participants have completed the eLearning component.
 The training sessions will be delivered online in two sessions both two hours in duration.
 The focus is on the revision and application of knowledge and skills learnt in the eLearning component, providing participants the opportunity to:

 - examine issues pertinent to mental health problems in the workplace in more depth

 - clarify any points of uncertainty remaining after completion of the eLearning modules

 - apply the MHFA Action Plan to relevant workplace scenarios

-- discuss and reflect 'a where to from now' in using mental health first aid skills in the workplace.
+- discuss and reflect on 'where to from now' for mental health first aid skills in the workplace.